illi4/stock-screener/README.md

 - `--plot`: Generate and include plots in the output Excel file
 - `--forced_price_update`: Force update of price data in the database
 - `-stock=STOCK_CODE`: Specify a single stock to simulate
-- `--sampling`: Enable sampling mode for multiple simulation runs
+- `--sampling`: Enable sampling mode for multiple simulation runs and averaging the results
+- `--rnd`: Use to run the simulation on the RND sheet which has a structure different from the post-RND one

 ### Configuration